-- 1. Turn all equipment off before making any connections. - 2.
-Use the correct signal cables for each source. - 3.
-Ensure the cables are firmly inserted. - In the connections shown below, some cables may not be included with the projector (see "Shipping contents" on page 8).
-They are commercially available from electronics stores. - For detailed connection methods, see pages 19-23. - For the combination of an active audio in source, see the marks in the illustration.
+- In the connections shown above, some cables may not be included with the projector (see "Shipping contents" on page 8).
+They are commercially available from electronics stores. - For detailed connection methods, see pages 21-25. - · For the combination of an active audio in source, see the marks in the illustration.